 - changes to the remuneration scales detailed in the attached Appendix B: Date 1 is with effect from 28 January 2019, and Date 2 is with effect from 1 April 2020; provided that ratification is achieved by 28 February 2019;

 - with effect from the date of settlement, all employees on Grade C and Grade D will receive a single one-off lump sum payment of $300 gross, provided that ratification is achieved by 28 February 2019.

-2. MoE/PSA/NZSTA Joint Initiative Group (hereafter “Joint Initiative Group”)
+2. Ministry/PSA/NZSTA Joint Initiative Group (hereafter “Joint Initiative Group”)

-The parties agree to convene a Joint Initiative Group (MoE/PSA/NZSTA).
+The parties agree to convene a Joint Initiative Group (Ministry/PSA/NZSTA).